 Conditions Governing Use

-Permission to publish or reproduce materials from the Anna Dupree Papers must be obtained from the Houston Metropolitan Research Center or the appropriate copyright holder.
+Permission to publish or reproduce materials from the Anna Dupree Papers must be obtained from the African American Library at the Gregory School or the appropriate copyright holder.

 Biographical / Historical